Video and podcast editing

-Any apps that can import XML or EDL cut lists should work with Recut.
+Any apps that can import XML cut lists should work with Recut.

 Or, export directly

-You can also export an edited .mp4 video or .m4a audio file right from Recut.
+You can also export an edited video or audio file right from Recut.

 It's a fresh copy, with silence removed, and leaves your original recording untouched.